wp-plugins/lead-capturing-call-to-actions-by-vcita/readme.txt

 More of vCita Active Contact Form & Calls-to-Action features:

-* Select which calls-to-action will be available on you Active Contact Form
+* Select which calls-to-action will be available on you Active Contact Form.
-* Brand and customize the colors and fonts of your active contact form
+* Brand and customize the colors and fonts of your active contact form.
-* Set which action will be most promoted on your Active Contact Form
+* Set which action will be most promoted on your Active Contact Form.
-* Customize the texts showing on your Active Contact Form
+* Customize the texts showing on your Active Contact Form.
-* Add links and edit fonts and colors in your active contact form
+* Add links and edit fonts and colors in your active contact form.
-* Manage all Active Contact form submissions in one dashboard
+* Manage all Active Contact form submissions in one dashboard.
 * Active Contact Form is mobile optimized!
-* Send customized thank you message to clients who contact you via the Active Contact Form
+* Send customized thank you message to clients who contact you via the Active Contact Form.
-* Add customized fields to the form available on the Active Contact Form
+* Add customized fields to the Active Contact Form.
 * Add your image or business logo to the Active Contact Form.
 * Add your Active Contact Form to multiple sites.
-* Assign Active Contact Form submissions to different staff members
+* Assign Active Contact Form submissions to different staff members.
-* Automatically add leads and contacts generated on your Active Contact Form to your contact management software
+* Automatically add leads and contacts generated on your Active Contact Form to your contact management software.
-* Track and prioritize Active Contact Form submissions
+* Track and prioritize Active Contact Form submissions.
-* Responsive Active Contact Form that look great on any device
+* Responsive Active Contact Form that look great on any device.
-* Active contact form offers your clients a personalized, self-service portal
+* Active contact form offers your clients a personalized, self-service portal.
-* Export contact generated on your Active Contact Form to CSV
+* Export contact generated on your Active Contact Form to CSV.
-* Select an Active Contact Form color theme, or define your own Active Contact Form theme
+* Select an Active Contact Form color theme, or define your own Active Contact Form theme.
 * Create and customize your Active Contact Form using an easy drag and drop builder.
+* Add customized actions to your active contact form using the LiveSite SDK.
+* Set the order of the actions in your active contact form.
+* Accept appointments via your active contact form.
+* Allow clients to directly call your business using your active contact form.
+* Invite clients to make payments using your active contact form.
+* Active contact form may send a custom thank you message with any contact form submission
+* Add different types of fields into your active contact form: drop-down, single line, phone, and more
+* Select the layout of the active contact form: active contact form with floating action bar, or active contact form with integrated action bar.
+* Show your clients a list of offered services using your active contact form
+* Your clients will see a success message after submitting the contact form.
+* Add google analytics code to your active contact form.
+* You may add terms or service to appointments or services done through your active contact form.
+* Receive automated SMS notification with any new contact request on your active contact form.
+* Unlimited number of contact form submissions.
+* Add the active contact form on specific pages.
+* Advanced spam protection to make your contact form safer.
+* Set the active contact form labels position.
+* Receive contact form submission notification to multiple emails.
+* See where the contact form submission originated from (URL)
+* Set which fields on your active contact form are mandatory.
+* Use the active contact form to promote a specific service or offering.
+* Respond faster to new contact form submissions.
+* Your visitors can upload files through your active contact form
+* Set your own validation message that will be displayed when the active contact form is successfully submitted
+* Active contact form will increase mobile conversions on your website

 Find out more about <a href="http://www.vcita.com?invite=WP-V-AE">vCita LiveSite</a>